jobial-io/scase/README.md

 You can easily expose an existing actor as a Scase service or run a Scase service as an Actor:
 ...

+## Performance

+Scase, being a thin and lightweight layer, typically adds negligible overhead to the underlying runtime, therefore the performance characteristics are usually determined by the deployment platform and the pluggable effect type as well as the application code.

 ## Java support